The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 In al-Aʿraf, the marketplace is not yet primarily an economic institution.
 It is a site of exposure.
 The one who cheats in the balance does not merely commit a technical injustice; he exhibits a heart already out of alignment.
 The theft here is a symptom.
 Fraud is the moment when the soul ceases to keep hidden its own nakedness.

-This is why Shuʿayb fits this surah so precisely: after the garment, after the illusion of cover, after the gap between appearance and true reception, there must come a prophet through whom one sees that the interior always ends up inscribing itself in the most ordinary exchanges.
+This is why Shuʿayb (peace be upon him) fits this surah: after the garment, after the illusion of cover, after the gap between appearance and true reception, there must come a prophet through whom one sees that the interior eventually inscribes itself in the most ordinary exchanges.

-In al-Aʿraf, Shuʿayb is the prophet of inner indecency made visible as false measure.
+In al-Aʿraf, Shuʿayb (peace be upon him) is the prophet of inner disorder made visible as false measure.

-Hud is a surah of istiqama — of holding firm under pressure, of reform within a world that fractures slowly, of minorities carrying disproportionate weight.
+Hud (peace be upon him) is a surah of istiqama, of holding firm under pressure, of reform within a world that fractures slowly, of minorities carrying disproportionate weight.
 It is no accident that it closes with:

 ﴿فَلَوْلَا كَانَ مِنَ الْقُرُونِ مِن قَبْلِكُمْ أُولُو بَقِيَّةٍ يَنْهَوْنَ عَنِ الْفَسَادِ فِي الْأَرْضِ﴾

-Were there not, among the generations before you, people of remnant who forbade corruption on earth?
+Were there not, among the generations before you, people who carried a remnant of uprightness and forbade corruption on earth?
 (11:116)

-In such a surah, Shuʿayb cannot simply be the prophet of “honest commerce.”
+In such a surah, Shuʿayb (peace be upon him) cannot simply be the prophet of “honest commerce.”
 He becomes the prophet of what still holds the structure upright.

 ﴿وَيَا قَوْمِ أَوْفُوا الْمِكْيَالَ وَالْمِيزَانَ بِالْقِسْطِ﴾